radhasaraf/radhasaraf/README.md

 Earlier, I worked at Skylark Drones, solving computer vision problems associated with drone surveys.
 I was also the primary backend developer for Drone Mission Ops, the proprietary software for managing commercial drone operations.

-I am interested in the areas of motion planning & visual perception.
+I am interested in perception, AI and system software roles.

 You can reach me at: radhasaraf2@gmail.com